Nerajno/FCC-TwitchTV-Api_Viewer/Readme.md

-# TwitchTV-Viewer Version 0.24
+# TwitchTV-Viewer
 This is the TwitchTV-Viewer from Free Code Camp's Front Certificate, through it's iteration it has used a couple of ideas and code from other places.
-The code is a bit hodge podge but like all great tinkers dreaming of being an engineer; IT WORKS. https://nerajno.github.io/FCC-TwitchTV-Viewer/
+The code may need to be refactored. https://nerajno.github.io/FCC-TwitchTV-Viewer/